 Relevant to this bill, a nonprofit organization typically requires its home buyers to enter into a contract that limits the homeowner's ability to sell, lease, refinance, encumber, or mortgage the home.
-The contract is recorded and could be legally enforced should the home buyer violate contract terms.
+The contract is recorded and could be legally enforced should the home buyer violate the contract's terms.